Nissan X-Trail interior

-Every Nissan X-Trail comes with a DAB digital radio, a CD player and a rather small five-inch display as standard.
-You’ll have to pick a high-spec N-Vision or Tekna model if you want a seven-inch touchscreen infotainment system but it’s well worth it.
+Every Nissan X-Trail Visia comes with a DAB digital radio and a CD player.
+You’ll have to pick an Acenta Premium or upwards if you want a seven-inch touchscreen infotainment system but it’s well worth it.
 However, even better is the fact that it comes with Apple CarPlay and Android Auto.

-The larger screen is slightly tricky to read in direct sunlight but its menus are logically laid out and have large bright icons.
+The larger screen is slightly tricky to read in direct sunlight but the Nissan system’s menus are logically laid out and have large bright icons.
 A set of physical shortcut buttons makes switching between key features a doddle, too.
 It’s not quite as responsive as the system in a Skoda Kodiaq, however, and you’ll have to take your eyes off the road for longer to adjust some of its more detailed settings.

-Unfortunately, you can’t get Apple CarPlay, Android Auto or MirrorLink smartphone mirroring on any Nissan X-Trail.
-So, if you want to use satellite-navigation on the car’s big screen, you’re stuck with choosing between the two priciest models – the N-Vision and Tekna.
-Pick one of these though, and you’ll find the sat-nav’s directions are easy to follow and inputting postcodes is a piece of cake.
+If you use the Nissan satellite-navigation, the directions are easy to follow and inputting postcodes is a piece of cake.
 You can even download a weather report for your chosen destination – or just look out of the window when you get there…

 Entry-level Visia cars come with a fairly weedy four-speaker stereo system but every other Nissan X-Trail get a beefier system with either six or eight speakers as standard.
 Neither sounds quite as good as the standard Bose stereo in high-spec Tekna models, however.
 Unfortunately, you can’t get this system in cars fitted with seven seats.